MontiCore/EmbeddedMontiArc/README.md

 # data-consumer

-The following guide explains how run a dockerized version of this application for demo purposes and how to run it locally on your machine with Intellij for development purposes.
-To use all functions including remote logging, the data-provider application must run in the same mode.
+The following guide explains how run a dockerized version of this application for demo purposes and also how to run a local version with Intellij for development purposes.
+To use all functions, the data-consumer application must run in the same mode.
 You can find a guide how to start it [here](https://git.rwth-aachen.de/monticore/EmbeddedMontiArc/applications/catena-x/data-provider).

 In both cases, the application will be reachable at [http://localhost:8081/marketplace](http://localhost:8081/marketplace).